 Do You Do Anything Weird?

 Every religion does “weird” things, but generally, we do what every religion seeks to do: order the cosmos and provide a sense of orientation within it to those who participate in our rites.
 We are polytheistic, so we call on multiple beings during our rituals.
 We honor a sacred center with a fire that burns brightly.
-We do meditations and call out in prayer to the Earth Mother.
+Our rites include meditations and call out in prayer to the Earth Mother.
 We make offerings to the Kindreds.

-Most people who have been to the religious rituals of other traditions will find parallels and will not find much of what we do to be terribly “weird” in general.
+Most people who have attended the religious rituals of other traditions will find parallels in those experiences.
+By simple comparison, most will not find much of what we do to be terribly “weird” in general.
 To us, what we do in ritual is perfectly normal.

-You can, but we would suggest that to truly get a feeling for what it is we do, you will want to participate in our ritual, even if it’s your first time or if you are a student who is there to observe for a class.
+You can, but we would suggest that to truly get a feeling for what it is we do, you will want to participate in our ritual.
+This is true even if it’s your first time or if you are a student observing for a class.
 Ritual, when observed rather than experienced, is rarely a fulfilling experience.

 I’m A Minor: Can I Bring My Mom?

-If you are a minor, please bring a parent or guardian to your first ritual with us, at least, or (if coming as a group), bring someone your parents agree can be responsible for you.
+If you are a minor, please bring a parent or guardian to your first ritual with us, at least, or bring someone your parents agree can be responsible for you.
 We like to make sure that we aren’t overstepping your parents’ authority, and that they are aware of your interests.

 If your parents don’t want to come and you are a minor, but they are okay with you attending one of our rites, ask them to contact us in advance of the rite you will be attending.